-As such, if you want to create a highly-defined PPC campaign, you’ll need to create a negative keyword list that contains all of the search terms you don’t want your ads showing up for.
+As such, if you want to create a highly-defined PPC campaign, you’ll need to create a universal negative keywords list that contains all of the search terms report you don’t want your ads showing up for.

 This will ultimately help you to save money on wasted opportunities and elevate the ROI of your campaign.
-Luckily, creating a negative keyword list is a pretty straightforward process.
+Luckily, creating a negative keywords list is a pretty straightforward process.

-If you’re going to create an effective negative keyword list, then you should refer to these five tips before getting started.
+If you’re going to create an effective negative keywords list, then you should refer to these five tips before getting started.